1. Joseph COLLIER 1,2 died on 16 Nov 1691 in Hartford, Hartford, Connecticut.4,5,6

-Some say Joseph Collier was the son of William Collier (1583-1671), who arrived at Plymouth Colony in 1633 accompanied by four daughters and three apprentices; John, Job and Daniel Cole (or Coe) and who immediately assumed a prominent role in the colony.
+Some say Joseph Collier was the son of William Collier (~1583-1671), who arrived at Plymouth Colony in 1633 accompanied by four daughters and three apprentices; John, Job and Daniel Cole (or Coe) and who immediately assumed a prominent role in the colony.
 The will of a Zaccheus Cole of St. Olave, Southwark, "citizen and grocer of London" dated 16 Nov 1630 appointed William Collier, grocer, also of St. Olave, as overseer.
 In this will Zaccheus named his brothers Nathaniel, John and Daniel Cole, and appointed his brother Job Cole executor.
-In New England, the will of John Cole dated about 1637 refers to brothers Job and Daniel Cole, sister Rebecca and to Eliza Collier (William's daughter) and left legacies to each of Master Collyers men Edward, Arthur, Ralph, John and Joseph (the names of sons shown in the Mormon Church archive and of whom no other documentation can be found).
+In New England, the will of John Cole dated 1637 refers to brothers Job and Daniel Cole, sister Rebecca and to Eliza Collier (William's daughter) and left legacies to each of Master Collyers men Edward, Joseph, Arthur, Ralph and John (the names of sons shown in the Mormon Church archive and of whom no other documentation can be found).
 The Plymouth tax list of March 1633 referenced; "Mr. Collier's men", a clear reference to the Cole brothers.
-"Master Collyers men" in a 1637 tax list reference must also have been apprentices, perhaps relatives but definitely not sons.
+"Master Collyers men" referenced in the 1637 will of John Cole must also have been apprentices or indentured servants at his residence.

-This writer believes our subject was a close relative of the aforementioned Joseph Collier the elder, and came to the Plymouth Colony between 1633 and 1637 as a young teenager (or child) apprenticed to William Collier (along with the other "Master Collyers men") perhaps to escape the squalor and outbreaks of plague that were occurring at the time in London.
+This writer believes that our subject may have been the son of Abel (or Abell), nephew of the aforementioned Joseph Collier [the elder] and that Joseph [the elder] and William Collier were related (both were "Grocers" from Southwark).
+Our subject, Joseph Collier probably arrived at Plymouth Colony by the year 1637 as a young teenager (or child) apprenticed (or indentured) by his family to William Collier (as one of "Master Collyers men") perhaps to escape the squalor and outbreaks of plague that were occurring at the time in London.

 Death Notes: Her will was dated 27 Dec 1695, signed with her mark "X" instead of writing her name and presented the Hartford Count Court 5 Mar 1695-6.
 She gave to her son Joseph five pounds; to sons Abel and John certain personal estate, and to her daughter Mary Phelps of Simsbury, 40 shillings.
 To the children living at home was given the provisions laid up for family use, and the rest of the estate was to be divided among all the children except the two eldest, Joseph and Mary.
 Among the overseers she appointed were brothers Ensigns Zechariah Sanford and Robert Sanford.